 24. Fort Lauderdale: Stroll along the Hollywood Oceanfront Boardwalk

+The list of free things to do in America isn’t limited purely to museums – especially with so much natural beauty spread across the continent.
 Stretching out for just over two miles, this popular promenade is a favourite with locals and visitors in Fort Lauderdale.
 While walking along the Boardwalk, you’ll be able to look out across Hollywood Beach towards the ocean.
 As a result, it’s a pretty great spot for people watching.

 Location: Between Sheridan & Hollywood Streets.